Justification of Red List Category

 Conservation and Research Actions Underway

 EU Birds Directive Annex II.
 CMS Appendix II.
-Listed as part of AEWA, for which Waterbird Harvest Specialist Group of Wetlands International (WHSG) (2015) published 'Guidelines on Sustainable Harvest of Migratory Waterbirds'.
+Agreement on the Conservation of African-Eurasian Migratory Waterbirds, for which Waterbird Harvest Specialist Group of Wetlands International (WHSG) (2015) published 'Guidelines on Sustainable Harvest of Migratory Waterbirds'.
 The cyclical removal of adult fish from an artificial waterbody (gravel pit) in the U.K. attracted nesting pairs to the area by causing an increase in invertebrate food availability and an increase in the growth of submerged aquatic macrophytes.
 The removed fish (dead or alive) were sold to generate funds (Giles 1994).
 In the Trebon Basin Biosphere Reserve, Czech Republic, it was found that artificial islands and wide strips of littoral vegetation are the most secure breeding habitats that can be created for the species (nest survival in littoral habitats was improved by reduced nest visibility, increased water depth, and increased distance from the nest to the habitat edge, and nest survival on islands was improved with increased distance to open water) (Albrecht et al. 2006).
 The use of lead shot in Europe is being phased out, and there is now a CMS resolution for global action (R. Hearn in litt.
 2016).
+The European Water Framework Directive (WFD) adopted in 2000 aims to restore good ecological status to all surface waters by 2027, including the mediation of eutrophication effects (Fox et al., 2016).
+The Regulation on Invasive Alien Species 2015 (European Commission 2014) includes the raccoon dog as an alien species of concern, with the programme aiming to "coordinate EU-wide actions to prevent, minimise and mitigate the adverse impacts of invasive alien species (IAS) on biodiversity and ecosystem services, the economy and public health" (Fox et al., 2016).

 Conservation and Research Actions Proposed

+Produce an action plan for this species.
 This species would benefit from the protection and maintenance of wetland habitat.
 Lead shot use should continue to be prohibited and legislation properly enforced.
 Accurate monitoring of bag numbers in countries where this species is hunted should be implemented and maintained, and these data used to manage harvests sustainably (R. Hearn in litt.
-2016).
+2016); alternatively, diving ducks should be removed from the list of hunting birds (Babayev et al. 2020).
 Reduce nutrient run-off from agricultural land.
 If feasible, local control of non-native mammals should be implemented (R. Hearn in litt.
 2016).
+Raise public awareness of the status of international protection.
+Train hunters in distinguishing the Pochard from similar species which are permitted to hunt.

 42-49 cm, wingspan 72-82 cm (Snow and Perrins 1998).
 Breeding male has rufous-chestnut head, blackish breast, upper mantle, undertail-coverts, rump and tail, silver-grey flight feathers and almost white underwing, grey body, dark grey bill with black tip and bright orange-red eyes (Carboneras and Kirwan 2014).
 Eclipse plumage similar to adult female.
 Female has dull brown head with pale grey eyestripe, throat, lores and cheeks.
 Body greyish-brown, darker above.
 Wings generally browner than those of male.
 Bill dull grey/black with black tip and eyes brown.
 Juvenile resembles adult female.
 Similar species Redhead A. americana very similar but male A. ferina has red rather than yellow iris, different pattern on bill, female A. ferina has different bill colour and whiter flanks.
 Male A. ferina smaller than Canvasback A. valisineria, which is paler with blackish wash to head, flatter forehead and much longer, all-dark bill (Carboneras and Kirwan 2014).
 Voice Male generally silent but makes wheezy whistles in display, female makes mainly monosyllabic calls (Carboneras and Kirwan 2014).